 A note on pricing:

 Yamaha has issued a warning about Internet sales that explicitly states Clavinova’s cannot be purchased online in the US making the dealer the only option for a new one.
 Further for Clavinova and MODUS, Yamaha policies require dealers not to disclose pricing over the phone and restrict sales to their local area.
-All these, along with the absence of manufacturer’s suggested retail price (MSRP) in Yamaha’s music sites contribute to prices varying significantly between dealers.
+All these contribute to prices varying significantly between dealers.
 Consumers considering purchase of one of these piano models need to self-educate on the price ranges and be in a better position when negotiating with the local dealer.
 One option is to look at sites outside the USA where Yamaha has a different policy.
-In Europe and other areas, Yamaha’s dealer-only policy does not apply, making the pricing details much more clear and available.
-In the comparison spreadsheets below, we include both the list price and the best price online – for Clavinova and MODUS, these prices are based on what these go for outside the US.
+In Europe and other areas, Yamaha’s dealer-only policy does not apply, making the retail pricing details much more clear and available.

 Summary: